offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 The first case (text manipulation) is primarily what the preprocessor is used for.
 Unlike normal C++ programming statements, preprocessor directives start with the pound sign (#) and shouldn't include a semicolon (;) at the end.

 To include one file in another file, use `#include`.
-Local files should be wrapped in quotes while files coming from libraries should be wrapped in a angled brackets.
+Local files should be wrapped in quotes while files coming from libraries should be wrapped in angled brackets.

 ```c++
 #include <vector>          // library header